looka-n/looka-n/README.md

 </div>

 ### ABOUT ME
 > <b>Full-stack developer, driven by a constant desire to learn, design, and create.
 I find deep value in trying to understand how things work and using that knowledge to build something personal and meaningful to me.
 Learning is not just a step to overcome, it is a nonstop effort.
-I'm always striving to do more, to explore new ideas, and to turn my curiosity into "something".</b>
+I enjoy the process and take pride in it, especially in working through the hard parts.
+I strive to do more, to explore new ideas, and to turn my curiosity into "something".
+I hope to inspire by showing my works and leave something worthwhile.</b>
 #### Let's get to know each other.
 nguyenlucasv@gmail.com
 ___